-EQUIS process will typically require 2-3 years and in the most favourable circumstances, may be achieved within 15 months of application.
+The EQUIS process will typically require 2-3 years and in the most favourable circumstances, may be achieved within 15 months of application.
 The re- accreditation process is shorter.

 Non-binding preliminary advice is offered to the management of your school about the likelihood of being declared eligible for EQUIS.
 A draft datasheet is a preferred way of providing structured information about your school.

-A briefing visit will be organised by the EQUIS office as soon as possible and usually not later than three months after receipt of the formal application for entry into the EQUIS process.
+An Online Briefing will be organised by the EQUIS office as soon as possible and usually not later than three months after receipt of the formal application for entry into the EQUIS process.

 This stage is designed to make sure that schools enter the EQUIS scheme with a full understanding of both the criteria and the process.